Skip links

 Despite great demand globally, a few gorilla permits are available daily to the public to book.
 Only eight Gorilla Trekking licenses are daily public accessable.
 In Uganda, you have to take into account that you have to know the location of the region your permit is booked for before choosing lodging.

-To prevent last-minute worry, you must reserve your seat in advance even if you choose to utilize Fly-in gorilla trekking safari packages in Uganda.
+To prevent last-minute worry, you must reserve your seat in advance, even if you choose to utilize the fly-in gorilla trekking safari packages in Uganda.
 Usually, particularly in June to September and December to January, the booked flights to Kihihi Airstrip or Kisoro Airstrip are in great demand.

 Which nation would be ideal for gorilla trekking between Uganda and Rwanda?